This page was updated on 05 January 2023. To view changes, please see page updates

 For example, the use of the term ‘birth family’ can be excluding and can differentiate the young person from others.
 Allow each young person to select the language that they want to use when referring to parents and siblings.

-‘Out-of-home care’ is another term that young people may not like.
+‘In care' or 'out-of-home care’ are also terms that young people may not like.
 The place where they live is their home.
 Instead of referring to their placement, we talk about 'care arrangements'.

 Instead of referring to the young person as a ‘child in care’, the young person may prefer ‘young person with a care experience’.
 Again, take the lead from the young person.

 There is also stigma in terms of expectations of poor life outcomes for young people in or leaving care, and a tendency to compare their potential with that of those who did not grow up in care.

 Young people in care appreciate that they have had a different life experience, but they don’t want this difference to be highlighted or emphasised.